-The Professional Development Centre offers a range of short courses and degree programmes to enhance skills, learning and knowledge.
-This in turn can help develop careers after the initial qualification and beyond.
+On offer are a range of short courses and degree programmes designed to enhance key skills, learning, and knowledge.
+This in turn could help develop professional careers after initial qualification and beyond.

 We work across the College of Social Science to deliver programmes relevant to current practice, taking into account the important work-life-study balance that professional students need to thrive.
 We offer a range of services at different levels.
 These include the opportunity to top-up existing qualifications to degree level, embark on an MSc programme or attain credits from individual modules which can be used toward a BSc or MSc in the future.
 Students can undertake study alongside their existing work commitments and use their employment experiences to place theories into context.